-Before we jump into the troubleshooting tips, you need to complete two important tasks, in order to determine the severity of the issue.
+Before we jump into the troubleshooting tips, you should complete two important tasks to determine the issue’s severity.

-Start by checking the internet connection.
-Yes, Google Maps can be used offline.
-However, in order to use it offline, you need to download the maps beforehand.
-On the other hand, the use of live maps requires a strong internet connection.
-So, check the internet connection on your smartphone.
+- Start by checking the internet connection.
+Yes, you can use Google Maps offline.
+However, to use it offline, you must download the maps beforehand.
+On the other hand, using live maps requires a strong internet connection.
+So, ensure you have a strong and reliable internet connection on your phone.

-The second thing you need to check is the status of the Google Maps Server.
+- Next, you need to check the status of the Google Maps Server.
 If the server is down for some reason, Google Maps won’t work.
-So, check the status of the Google Maps Platform.
-If the server is down, you just have to wait for Google to fix the issues.
+You must wait for Google to fix the issues.

-If you are having issues with an app, whether it’s on an Android smartphone or an iPhone; you need to reboot the device before jumping into all the versatile and complicated solutions.
+If you are having issues with an app, whether, on an Android smartphone or an iPhone, you need to reboot the device before jumping into all the versatile and complicated solutions.

-If you are an Android user, then you just have to press and hold the Power Button on the side of your smartphone.
+If you are an Android user, press and hold the Power Button on the side of your smartphone.

 Wait for the Power Menu to appear on the screen and tap on the Restart option.

-Things are a bit different for iOS users as iPhone doesn’t have a dedicated restart option.
-They have to hold the Side button and wait for the Power Slider to appear on the screen.
+If you own an iPhone, press and hold the Side and Volume Up buttons simultaneously and wait for the Power Slider to appear on the screen.
 Drag the slider to the edge of the screen to turn off the device.

 Alternatively, you can navigate to the iOS Settings app and navigate to General.
-Tap on the Shutdown option and the Power Slider will appear on the screen.
+Tap the Shutdown option, and the Power Slider will appear on the screen.